Vishvesh-rao/ytomp3/README.md

 - Put the API creds in yt_search.py
 - Get your chatid from this [bot](https://telegram.me/get_id_bot)
 - Put chat ID in mp3dldr.py
-- type `@botusername` in message field and type the song name
+- type `@botusername` in message field and type the video name
-- you will see a list of songs appears choose one from that
+- Wait till the video appears and click on it
-- press the `convert to mp3` button which appears after that
+- press the `convert to mp3`/`convert to mp4`/`canel`  button which appears after that
 - Wait for it to convert
-- Song will be downloaded
+- video will be downloaded

 > PS: This bot is made purely for educational purposes and getting an understanding of the bot api.
 Certain songs are not meant to be downloaded do check TOS of youtube.